 Here’s another great spaghetti squash recipe from steamykitchen.com.
 If you’re only feeding 4-6 people, I suggest cooking the spaghetti squash whole, then only using half of the squash when you’re ready to sauté with the tomatoes.

 I like my spaghetti squash not too hard, not too soft.
 It shouldn’t be mushy, you should be able to still separate the strands of squash.
 Serves 8-10. (more…)

 The tomato, like the eggplant, is a member of the Solanaceae, or Nightshade family.
-While tomatoes are closely associated with Italian cuisine, they are native to western South America, but cultivated in Mexico because the Mexican Indians were intrigued by this fruit since it resembled the tomatillo which was a staple in their cuisine.
+Tomatoes are native to western South America, but were cultivated in Mexico by Mexican Indians, who were intrigued by its resemblance to the tomatillo – a staple in their cuisine.
 With the discovery of the New World, tomato seeds were brought back to Spain, beginning the introduction of the fruit into Europe.
 Tomatoes made their way to North America with the colonists who first settled in Virginia. (more…)

 This Stuffed Tomatoes recipe comes from New York Times Magazine’s: The Proper Ways to Treat an Heirloom (August 5, 2011). (more…)

 This recipe is from Gourmet magazine and can be found on epicurious.com.
 It requires lots of chopping, but is relatively easy.
 I generally double the recipe when I make it, because it goes very quickly.
 Note that the lentils may need more cooking time, depending on whether you have pre-soaked them or they are dry.
 Buy the pre-cooked lentils at Trader Joe’s to save time!
 Serves 2 generously. (more…)